 The Regulator and NPA considered principles of cost-causation, cost-minimisation, distribution of benefits, and practicality when developing the tariff strategy.
 Average cost pricing and system-wide pricing was seen as most practical.
 Assets were allocated according to which port users benefit most from the use of port infrastructure.
 The general underlying logic was that the seaward side benefits mostly shipping lines and cargo owners, while the connecting point benefits mostly shipping lines and tenants, and the landward side benefits mostly tenants.
-The resulting changes in required revenue were therefore as follows: Cargo owners decrease in cost share from 61% to 35%, shipping lines increase in cost share from 17% to 36% and Terminal operator's and other tenant's leases increase from 22% to 29%.
+The resulting changes in required revenue were therefore as follows: Cargo owners decrease in cost share from 61% to 35%,shipping lines increase in cost share from 17% to 36% and Terminal operator's and other tenant's leases increase from 22% to 29%.

 These changes will be implemented over a period of ten years or more.
+The review of this allocation will be published annually and reflected in the tariff determination.
 Prices will be differentiated annually between user groups and between cargo handling types at reasonable levels in order to reach the proposed, more rational end-state in the long term.